Himanshu-1001/Secrets/README.md

 # Secrets App

-### Tech Stack : Google-OAUTH, Passport, Node.js, Express.js, MongoDB
+### Tech Stack : Google-OAUTH, Passport.js, Node.js, Express.js, MongoDB

 - Developed a Backend app using Express and Passport to allow users to submit secrets and see the secrets of users without knowing identity.